 Take a look at past honorees to see the varied and distinguished group.

-The 2020 Banner Award nominations are now open and will be accepted until November 30, 2019.
-Winners will be honored at the 2020 Banner Brunch on April 4, 2020 at the Hyatt Regency Austin on Lady Bird Lake.
+The 2020 Banner Award winners will be honored at the 2020 Banner Brunch on April 4, 2020 at the Hyatt Regency Austin on Lady Bird Lake.
 We hope you’ll join us!

 Banner Awards Overview: